cirosantilli/cpp-cheat/gdb/commands.md

 Don't enter `call`.

 Does enter `int` in 16-bit code.
-In that case, you can use instead:
+In that case, you can use instead: TODO <http://stackoverflow.com/questions/24491516/how-to-step-over-interrupt-calls-when-debugging-a-bootloader-bios-with-gdb-and-q> If only we could get the size of the current instruction automatically.

 ### until